Blog

 • Sensing Molecules.
 If something unknown managed to slip through the cell’s membrane via a receptor or otherwise, the cell has a few tricks left in order to detect a threat.
 Each cell has innate sensing molecules that line the interior.
 Similar to receptors, these molecules are waiting for the right molecule to bind with them and carry out a process in the cell.
 When a molecular pattern associated with damage or pathogenic activity binds to a sensing molecule, it triggers a chain reaction that initiates an appropriate innate and/or adaptive immune response.[4]

 • Innate Immune Cells on Patrol.
-Macrophages, phagocytes, and dendritic cells patrol tissues outside of the lymphatics system for anything irregular.
+Macrophages, phagocytes, and dendritic cells patrol tissues outside of the lymphatic system for anything irregular.
 All three of these cells are known as antigen-presenting cells.
-They have the ability to collect samples of foreign protein (antigens) and present them to adaptive immune cells to make them aware of the threat.
-Macrophages and phagocytes like to engulf antigens while dendritic cells have long arms that they use to reach into places and collect them.
+They have the ability to collect samples of foreign proteins (antigens) and present them to adaptive immune cells to make them aware of the threat.
+Macrophages and phagocytes like to engulf antigens, while dendritic cells have long arms that they use to reach into places and collect them.
 Dendritic cells are mostly found investigating the gut microbiome, testing frequently to make sure all is in order.
 The other two can be seen patrolling all tissues of the body.

 2. Prevention